Teams add 10 women, 10 men

 During his time as head coach of the Seton Hall programs, Simpson served as the founder and executive director of Varsity Swim Camp, Inc., and as founder and head coach of the Seton Hall Aquatics Club.
 He is currently the director of Wildcat Swim Camp at Villanova, which offers a number of programs on campus each summer.

 Simpson graduated from Rutgers in 1990 with a Bachelor of Science degree in Environmental and Land Use Planning.
-He currently resides in West Chester, Pa., with his wife, Tara, and daughters Madeline and Megan.
+He currently resides in West Chester, Pa., with his wife, Tara, and three daughters Madeline, Megan and Maeve.